 My research involves identifying gene regulatory elements across the genome to help us understand how chromatin structure dictates cell function and fate.

-Greg Crawford, Ph.D., is an Associate Professor in the Department of Pediatrics and the GCB.
+Greg Crawford, Ph.D., is a Professor in the Department of Pediatrics and the GCB.
 He received his Ph.D. from the University of Michigan in 2001.
 Afterwards, he was a post-doctoral fellow in the lab of Dr. Francis Collins at the National Human Genome Research Institute, where he developed novel technologies to identify active gene regulatory elements on a genome-wide scale.
 He joined the Duke faculty in March 2006.